hawleypa/MMM-DailyQuote/README.md

 Notification|Description
 ------|-----------
-`TEMPLATE_RANDOM_TEXT`|Payload must contain the text that needs to be shown on this module
+`RETRIEVED QUOTE`|Payload must contain the text that needs to be shown on this module

 ## Developer commands